 Do Your Homework Before Hiring An Advisor

-If you're like many people, you may be tempted to hire the first financial advisor you meet.
-Or, like others, maybe you'll get a recommendation from family members or friends.
-You probably won't even do a background check.
+Many people are tempted to hire the first financial advisor they meet, some get a recommendation from family members or friends and most don’t run a full background check.

 Make sure you're not entrusting your college, retirement, or life savings to the wrong person.